 Half-way into the race, Vamini’s only riding partner tumbled over his cycle handlebar and fell face down on a scraggy bed of rocks while riding downhill.
 “He was bleeding and had to be escorted to an ambulance.
 That was totally unexpected,” she recalled.
 “Throughout the race I was alone.”

-Without that anchor of support, it’s akin to being shipwrecked in the middle of an ocean.
+Without that anchor of support, she had only herself to fall back on.
 But such is the beauty of the sport that you’re never really alone and not a single rider, even if they are perfect strangers, will desert you when you’re in trouble.
 Winning is not as beautiful if you finish alone, said Vamini.
 “If a fellow rider helps you along the way, you will remember the race.”
 It was particularly challenging for Alison because she understands very little Hindi.
 The obvious language barrier, however, was a non-issue because she felt that “every single rider is going through the exact same emotions as you are, so you develop a bond instantly.”

 Monali recounts a defining moment when she was on the verge of quitting.
 Uphills had crushed her legs with exhaustion and she desperately longed for downhills to ease tension on her calves and hamstrings.
 Every now and then she’d get off her bike, hike for a few minutes and get back on again till the pain somewhat subsided.
 That’s when Aditya came to her rescue.
 A senior BSF officer, Aditya was like an anchor that kept her ship from drifting away.
 “Aditya would go ahead of me and from some bend he would shout, “Downhill aa raha hai”.
 It turned out that there were no downhill sections for the next few kilometers, but he gave her hope that the finish line was near.